notmarshmllow/Bug-Bounty-Tips/README.md

 All contributions are highly appreciated and all contributions to this Repository are always welcomed.

 `Note` : All of the images/content posted here are not owned by me.
-This images were posted by Bug Hunters / Penetration Testers on Social Media.
+These images were posted by Bug Hunters / Penetration Testers on Social Media.
 This Repository aims to bring all Tips at one place.